The Director of Student Diversity and Inclusion

 My name is Francisco Salinas and I am proud to serve as the first Director for Student Diversity and Inclusion at Boise State University.
-The position was created at the request of students who were seeking to increase the level of influence and security associated with diversity efforts on campus.
+The position was created at the request of students who were seeking to increase the level of influence and consistency associated with diversity efforts on campus.
 I was hired to serve in this position in beginning in the fall semester of 2008.
 Prior to coming to Boise State University, I worked for Washington State University as the Director for Student Support Services and prior to that I worked at the University of Idaho as the Director of Multicultural Student Services.
 I have also worked at Skagit Valley College and Spokane Community College as a Director of Multicultural Student Services.
 I have taught classes on a variety of campuses in subjects such as Chicano Studies, American Ethnic Studies and Career Development Courses.
 I have served as an advisor to many award winning student clubs and organizations and also have the distinction of serving as the inaugural advisor for the first Latino founded fraternity and the first Latina founded sorority in the state of Idaho.

 Rising to EXCELLENCE, Guiding GROWTH, Inspiring POSSIBILITY

 Rising to EXCELLENCE – We expect excellence of ourselves in our aspirations and in all that we do.
 As a team we expect to set the standard in purposeful evolution, design and approach.
 We set the standard for how we treat one another and for our orientation towards serving the education of students as the primary resource in their independent self-actualization process.
 We consider inclusion to be a vital and foundational component of uncompromised excellence.